cmuratori/misc/cleancodeqa-2.md

 **Bob**: Woah, I had to update my RSA key for github.com before I could pull this.
 See https://github.blog/2023-03-23-we-updated-our-rsa-ssh-host-key/

 OK, so let's assume that we are writing a new OS.
-And let's say that we want this new OS to be able to accept new IO drivers without having to be relinked into a new executable.
-That means we'll have to use dynamic loading of DLLs or shared libraries to bring those new drivers into the OS.
+And let's say that we are _not_ planning to hot-load the io drivers dynamically at runtime.
+Instead we are going to statically link the OS.
+Thus the only difference that we will consider between the switch and polymorphism solutions is programmer cycles.

-In my previous response I showed what I thought the `switch` statement implementation would look like.
-That implementation would likely not work well given the dynamic loading requirements.
-But let's assume, for the sake of argument, that it would; and that the only difference between the `switch` and `polymorphism` cases were programmer cycles.
+In my previous response I showed what I thought the `switch` statement implementation might look like.

-What would the dynamic polymorism interface look like?
+So here's what I think the dynamic polymorphism example might look like.

 If we were writing this in C++ then there would likely be a base class defined as you showed above.